Aero-ComSci/121-Vijayesh314/README.md

 ![Screenshot 2025-01-13 001553](https://github.com/user-attachments/assets/1a4ee53b-16b6-4019-b460-14e602555a0c)

-This function in the code starts the game by starting the countdown after the first click.
+This function in the code starts the game after the first click of the turtle and starts using the countdown timer.
+This setup is done through the countdown function.